rikimaru0345/Ceras/README.md

 #### Built-in types
 Built-in support for many commonly used .NET types: Primitives(`int`, `string`, ...), `Enum`, `DateTime`, `Guid`, `Array[]`, `KeyValuePair<,>`, everything that implements `ICollection<>` so `List<>`, `Dictionary<,>`, ...

+Automatically generates optimized formatters for your types!
+No attributes or anything needed, everything fully automatic.

 - Planned: Will include an (optional!) set of formatters for Unity3D objects in the next version.

 ## Features (Details)

 Ceras will never write a long type name like `MyApplicatoin.MyNamespace.MyClass.MyNestedClass. ...` multiple times (unless you specifically want that), and will reuse previously written type-names.
 The same mechanism that enables this also enables serialization of object-references; and can even be used to "cache" whole objects across serialization calls!
 If, for example, you'd have a chat-application, Ceras could automatically cache the user-names for you, so they only get sent once over the network, and future messages will just contain a lookup-index instead of the full user-name.

 (todo: expand this section)